jmanthony3/Archimedes/docs/class/engr-727-001-advanced-mechanics-of-materials/stress-analysis-of-a-state-of-plane-stress.md

 **General State of Stress**
 The #stress-state of a point is defined by the stress components acting on this sides of a differential volume that encloses the point.
 - The faces of the element are designated by the directions of their normal.
-- The single subscript on the normal stress indicates the face on which it acts.
+- The single subscript on the #normal-stress indicates the face on which it acts.

 | ![](../../../attachments/engr-727-001-advanced-mechanics-of-materials/plane_stress_220111_140730_EST.png) |
 |:--:|